One mark of a good CPO is that he never stops learning. Chief Considine hadn't tried a bellrope, so he explored my tutorial on

 (4) Turks Head covering the connections.
 I wouldn't want to take the time to weave and tighten up a Turks Head like this today.

 (5) This shows the lay of the sennate, both inside and outside.
-The top photo is what I call a flat sennate, it is a little more loose or
+The top photo is what I call a flat sennate, it is a little more loose or flexible

-appearance, the inside is flat.
+inside is flat.

-I am amazed at how well the Belfast cord has held up after almost 55 years. it is a shame that all of the manufacturers of Belfast
+I am amazed at how well the Belfast cord has held up after almost 55 years. it is a shame that all of the manufacturers of Belfast Cord

-Cord have gone out of business.
+have gone out of business.
 There is nothing out there that can match it for sennate or square knotting.

 Jack Cross BM2 (USN ret)